jasper-zanjani/notes/docs/Language/Spanish.md

 - **cocotazo** a [smack on the head](https://diccionariolibre.com/definicion/cocotazo)
 - **cualto** money, payment
 - **cuernos** _ponerse los cuernos_ [to cheat on a partner](https://spanish.stackexchange.com/questions/17904/why-in-spanish-putting-horns-means-to-cheat-your-partner)
+- [**dame banda**](https://casadecampoliving.com/dominican-english-dictionary-dar-banda/) expression used to end the current topic of discussion out of exasperation: "leave me alone, do what you want"
 - **dar galleta** [slap the face](https://www.urbandictionary.com/define.php?term=galleta)
 - **dar mente a algo** to mind, worry about something _Pero no le de mente a eso bebé_
 - **de día** _estar de día_ "to be daytime" (_Está de día en tu país?_)